Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: Quadratic forms and even Clifford algebras

-where $p : \PP(E) \to Y$.
+By a \linedef{(line bundle-valued) quadratic form} on $Y$, we mean a triple $(E,q,L)$ as in Lemma~\ref{lem:quad}(1), with $L$ a line bundle on $Y$.
 We will mostly dispense with the title ``line bundle-valued.''
-When 2 is invertible on $Y$, then $q$ can be reconstructed from $b_q$; quadratic and symmetric bilinear forms are essentially the same objects.
-The \linedef{rank} of a quadratic form is the rank of the underlying module.
+The \linedef{rank} of $(E,q,L)$ is the rank of $E$.

-A quadratic form $(E,q,L)$ is \linedef{primitive} if the associated $q : S_2E \to L$ is an epimorphism.
-This is equivalent to $q$ having nonzero fibers at all points of $Y$.
+A quadratic form $(E,q,L)$ is \linedef{primitive} if the associated $\OO_Y$-module morphism $S_2E \to L$ is an epimorphism.
+This is equivalent to $q$ being nonzero over the residue field of any point of $Y$ or to the associated morphism $L\dual \to S^2(E\dual)$ being a monomorphism with locally free cokernel.

-There is a canonical $\OO_Y$-module morphism $\psi_{q} : E \to \HHom(E,L)$ associated to $b_{q}$.
-A quadratic form $(E,q,L)$ is \linedef{regular} at a point $y$ of $Y$ if $\psi_{q,y}$ is an $\OO_{Y,y}$-module isomorphism.
-A quadratic form of odd rank can never be regular at a characteristic 2 point, and the notion of \linedef{semiregularity} is needed, see \cite[IV.3]{knus:quadratic_hermitian_forms}.
+There is an evident \linedef{polar} $\OO_Y$-module morphism $\psi_{q} : E \to \HHom(E,L)$ associated to $b_{q}$.
+A quadratic form $(E,q,L)$ is \linedef{regular} if $\psi_{q}$ is an isomorphism.
+A quadratic form of odd rank can never be regular over a characteristic 2 point, and the notion of \linedef{semiregularity} is needed, see \cite[IV.3]{knus:quadratic_hermitian_forms}.
 We say that a quadratic form is \linedef{generically (semi)regular} if it is (semi)regular at every maximal generic point of $Y$ (this is called \linedef{non-degenerate} in \cite{knus:quadratic_hermitian_forms}).

-\begin{remark*} In the sequel, we will only consider primitive generically (semi)regular quadratic forms. \end{remark*}